HEnquist/rubato/README.md

 and then inverse FFT:ed to get the resampled data.
 This type of resampler is considerably faster but doesn't support changing the resampling ratio.

+## Usage
+The resamplers provided by this library are intended to process audio in chunks.
+The optimal chunk size is determined by the application, but will likely end up somwhere between a few hundred to a few thousand frames.
+This gives a good compromize between efficiency and memory usage.

+### Real time considerations
+Rubato is suitable for real-time applications when using the `Resampler::process_into_buffer()` method.
+This stores the output in a pre-allocated output buffer, and performs no allocations or other operations that may block the thread.

+### Resampling a given audio clip
+A suggested simple process for resampling an audio clip of known length to a new sample rate is as follows.
+Here it is assumed that the source data is stored in a vec, or some other structure that supports reading arbitrary number of frames at a time.
+For simplicity, the output is stored in a temporary buffer during resampling, and copied to the destination afterwards.

+Preparations:
+1. Create a resampler of suitable type, for example FFTFixedIn which is quite fast and gives good quality.
+   Since neither input or output has any restrictions for the number of frames that can be read or written at a time, the chunk size can be chosen arbitrarily.
+Start with a chunk size of for example 1024.
+2. Create an input buffer.
+3. Create a temporary buffer for collecting the resampled output data.
+4. Call `Resampler::output_delay()` to know how many frames of delay the resampler gives.
+   Store the number as `delay`.
+5. Calculate the new clip length as `new_length = original_length * new_rate / original_rate`.

+Now it's time to process the bulk of the clip by repeated procesing calls.
+Loop:
+1. Call `Resampler::input_frames_next()` to learn how many frames the resampler needs.
+2. Check the number of available frames in the source.
+If it is less than the needed input size, break the loop.
+3. Read the required number of frames from the source, convert the sample values to float, and copy them to the input buffer.
+4. Call `Resampler::process()` or `Resampler::process_into_buffer()`.
+5. Append the output frames to the temporary output buffer.

+The next step is to process the last remaining frames.
+1. Read the available frames fom the source, convert the sample values to float, and copy them to the input buffer.
+2. Call `Resampler::process_partial()` or `Resampler::process_partial_into_buffer()`.
+3. Append the output frames to the temporary buffer.

+At this point, all frames have been sent to the resampler, but because of the delay through the resampler, it may still have some frames in its internal buffers.
+When all wanted frames have been generated, the length of the temporary output buffer should be at least `new_length + delay`.
+If this is not the case, call `Resampler::process_partial()` or `Resampler::process_partial_into_buffer()` with `None` as input, and append the output to the temporary output buffer.
+If needed, repeat until the length is sufficient.

+Finally, copy the data from the temporary output buffer to the desired destination.
+Skip the first `delay` frames, and copy `new_length` frames.

+If there is more than one clip to resample from and to the same sample rates, the same resampler should be reused.
+Creating a new resampler is an expensive task and should be avoided if possible.
+Start the procedire from the start, but instead of creating a new resampler, call `Resampler::reset()` on the existing one to prepare it for a new job.

+### Resampling a stream
+When resamping a stream, the process is normally performed in real time, and either the input of output is some API that provides or consumes frames at a given rate.

+#### Example, record to file from an audio API
+Audio APIs such as [CoreAudio](https://crates.io/crates/coreaudio-rs) on MacOS, or the cross platform [cpal](https://crates.io/crates/cpal) crate, often use callback functions for data exchange.

+When capturing audio from these, the application passes a function to the audio API.
+The API then calls this function periodically, with a pointer to a data buffer containing new audio frames.
+Typically the data buffer size is the same on every call.
+It is important that the function does not block, since this would block some internal loop of the API and cause loss of some audio data.
+It is recommended to keep the callback function light.
+Ideally it should read the provided audio data from the buffer provided by the API, optionally perform some light processing such as sample format conversion, and then store the audio data to a larger shared buffer.
+The buffer may be a `Arc<Mutex<VecDeque<T>>>`, or something more advanced such as [ringbuf](https://crates.io/crates/ringbuf).

+A separate thread should then read from that buffer, resample, and store to file.

+In this case, the Audio API provides a fixed input size.
+This value is then a good choice for the chunk size.

+The process is then similar to [resampling a clip](#resampling-a-given-audio-clip), but the input is now the shared buffer.
+The loop needs to wait for the needed number of frames to become available in the buffer, before reading and passing them to the resampler.

+It would also be appropriate to omit the temporary output buffer, and write the output directly to the destination.
+The [hound](https://crates.io/crates/hound) crate is a popular choice for reading and writing uncompressed audio formats.

 ## SIMD acceleration

 ### Asynchronous resampling with anti-aliasing